 This page is a work in progress...

-In 2017, the number of animal-based tourism companies in Finnish Lapland both selling directly to tourists and with discoverable websites is 158.
-However, there are probably twice that number who are effectively hidden because of either selling through other companies or working in conjunction with the larger farms in the winter months.
+In 2017, the number of animal-based tourism companies in Finnish Lapland both selling directly to tourists and with discoverable websites was 158.
+Of these, 42 were husky companies (34, reindeer companies and 11, equestrian farms).
+However, in reality it is thought that there are probably twice that number who are effectively hidden because of either selling through other companies or working in conjunction with the larger farms in the winter months.
 Animal-based tourism in this instance refers to tourism involving sleddogs, reindeer, horses and also zoos / open farms.